Hyppolite Ramaroson

-Hippolite Rarison Ramaroson (born 28 September 1951) is a Malagasy vice admiral and politician.
+Vice Admiral Hippolite Rarison Ramaroson (born 28 September 1951) is a Malagasy vice admiral and politician.
 During the 2009 Malagasy political crisis and after President Marc Ravalomanana stepped down, he served as acting President of Madagascar as “Head of the Military Directorate” for several hours on 17 March 2009, before transferring power to Andry Rajoelina.
 He was Minister of Foreign Affairs and one of three Vice Prime Ministers in the High Transitional Authority from 2010 to 2011.

 Early life

 Ramaroson was born on 28 September 1951 in Tananarive (Antananarivo), then the capital of French Madagascar.

 Career

 Ramaroson joined the Madagascar Armed Forces, enlisting in the Aeronaval Force, which includes both Madagascar's navy and air force.
 He rose to the rank of vice admiral.

 Acting President of Madagascar

 On 17 March 2009, after months of intense protests, President Marc Ravalomanana resigned.
 He left a signed note in which he assigned power to Ramaroson as head of the new "military directorate."
-As a result, Ramaroson served as acting President of Madagascar for a several hours on that day.
+As a result, Ramaroson served as acting President of Madagascar for several hours on that day.
 The military leadership called Ravalomanana's action a "ploy" and supported opposition leader Andry Rajoelina.
 In a ceremony broadcast from a military camp in Antananarivo, Ramaroson and two generals announced that they were ending the military directorate and installing Rajoeline in power.
 He said in the video, "We have categorically rejected the [military] authority that Ravalomanana asked us to set up after his resignation."